 Primary tabs

 Students at CIMR benefit from a wealth of seminars, core topic sessions and workshops held in CIMR by outstanding world-leading researchers, providing a broad scientific education.
-Our students receive expert training in state-of-the-art technologies, through our core research facilities and also have diverse opportunities to communicate their research findings and develop collaborative networks at, for example, the annual CIMR research retreat.
+Our students receive expert training in state-of-the-art technologies through our core research facilities, and also have diverse opportunities to communicate their research findings and develop collaborative networks at, for example, the annual CIMR Research Retreat.
+There are also opportunities for training and involvement in public engagement with research, which is a particular area of focus.

 The course introduces students to research skills and specialist knowledge.
 Its main aims are: